 The Queensland Ambulance Service (QAS) is one of the world’s largest ambulance services.
 That means many paramedic opportunities in the vast state of Queensland exist to service over 4 million people in an area covering almost 1.8 million square kilometres.

 Currently, the QAS offers two categories of employment for qualified paramedics: Permanent Full-time and Casual employment.
-Advanced Care Paramedics and Intensive Care Paramedics are the most common positions held within the Queensland Ambulance Service.
-Paramedic QLD does acknowledge that there may be slight variations depending on specific situations and locations.
+Advanced Care Paramedics and Intensive Care Paramedics are the most common positions held within the Queensland Ambulance Service.and does acknowledge that there may be slight variations depending on specific situations and locations.

-Gaining a degree can be financially challenging for some, although with the government HECS loan system, it is quite achievable, although there is a hefty 20% loan fee applied to the cost of the degree.
+Gaining a degree can be financially challenging for some, although using the government Higher Education Contribution Scheme (HECS) loan system, it is quite achievable, although there is a hefty 20% loan fee applied to the cost of the degree.
 Despite this, the Bachelor qualification means you can work as a registered paramedical practitioner anywhere in Australia.
 Registration is conducted via the Australian Health Practitioner Regulation Agency (AHPRA).

-Typically, the Bachelor takes around 3 years to complete.
-There are many universities in Australia offering the Bachelor in Paramedic Science.
+Typically, the Bachelor takes around 3 years to complete and there are many universities in Australia offering the Bachelor in Paramedic Science.
 You can find more information on which universities offer the paramedic degree here.

-If the thought of going to university full-time or even part time is not possible, then there are other alternatives to achieving your paramedic dream to work with QAS.
-One of the most popular pathways is to complete the HLT51015 – Diploma of Paramedical Science in your spare time, then go to university to complete the degree.
-The benefits to this are, you can keep in working in your current job and keep on earning, then when you get to the end of the Diploma, you may be ready to apply to university.
+If the thought of going to university full-time or even part-time is not possible, then there are other alternatives to achieving your paramedic dream to work with QAS.
+One of the most popular pathways is to complete the HLT51020 – Diploma of Emergency Health Care in your spare time, then go to university to complete the degree.
+The benefits to this are, you can keep in working in your current job and keep on earning, then when you get to the end of the diploma, you may be ready to apply to university.

-Typically, you will also be granted credits off your degree because you have evidence of your paramedical expertise because you hold a Diploma.
-Every university is different; therefore it is always prudent to make enquiries first.
+Depending on which university you choose, you may be granted credits off your degree because you have completed the diploma.
+Every university is different of course; therefore it is always prudent to make your own enquiries first.
 Whichever pathway you choose, to work for QAS, you will need a Bachelor in Paramedic Science degree and be registered with AHPRA.